fatimakqq/T10-FirstResponse/README.md

 -   When an emergency comes in, the app instantly pulls up relevant information and refreshers on how to approach the issue

--   See new emergencies come in/ push notifications/ do not disturb
+-   See new emergencies come in/ push notifications/do not disturb

 -   Unit converter for medicine and weight